akilli/editor/README.md

         /**
-         * Names of the built-in plugins to load or disable
+         * Names of the built-in plugins to load or disable *
-         *
          * - if empty, all built-in plugins are loaded
-         * - if not empty and `pluginsDisabled` is not set, only given plugins and their
-         *   dependencies are loaded
+         * - if not empty and `pluginsDisabled` is not set, only given plugins and their dependencies are loaded
-         * - if not empty and `pluginsDisabled` is set, all given plugins are disabled
+         * - if not empty and `pluginsDisabled` is set, all given plugins are disabled that are no dependencies *
-         *   that are not a dependency of another used plugin *
          * @see Editor.init
          * @see Editor.defaultConfig